statavarthy/Project-Life-Expectancy-Based-on-SocioEconomic-Indicators/README.md

 ######Conclusion:

-Significance of value correlation value
+Significance of value pearson correlation value

 Value of ρ                        Strength of relationship